AllianceSoftware/alliance-platform-py/packages/ap-storage/docs/legacy_migration.rst

 .. warning::

-    Before doing this upgrade, check that the ``AsyncTemplFile`` table has the following fields, otherwise the migration will break.
+    Before doing this upgrade, check that the ``AsyncTempFile`` table has the following fields, otherwise the migration will break.
 If any of these fields don't exist you will need to first upgrade to the latest version of `common_storage <https://gitlab.internal.alliancesoftware.com.au/alliance/template-django/-/tree/10d5f3466ad5a2a7304f5db4c0aaf17d054593ec/django-root/common_storage>`_.